-- The questions of the VA section, required much time of the students to crack
+- The questions of the VA section required much time for the students to crack

-The expected cutoff of this section expected to be lower than last year.
+The expected cutoff of this section is expected to be lower than last year.

 Logical Reasoning and Data Interpretation:

-- The LRDI is always the toughest part to crack in CAT exam.
-And 1017 did not disappoint them
+- The LRDI is always the toughest part to crack in the CAT exam.
+And 2021 did not disappoint them

-- This section is to find out the ability of the students to identify the difficult questions and jump off to the easier one without wasting time.
+- This section is to find out the ability of the students to identify the difficult questions and jump off to the easier ones without wasting time.

 - Some of the questions were almost ‘un-crackable’.

-The Cut-off for this section are expected to be slightly lower than the CAT exam 2016.
+The Cut-off for this section is expected to be slightly lower than the CAT exam 2021.

 - It was the easiest part of the exam after the Reading Comprehension section.